-Half term 1 Half term 2 Half term 3 Half term 4 Half term 5 Half term 6 Intent for the topic I they do the sector Still with Unit 1, students will explore ways in which businesses respond to external changes and the necessity for a business to plan.
+Half term 1 Half term 2 Half term 3 Half term 4 Half term 5 Half term 6 ntent for the topic The start of the course looks at the setup of businesses in terms of the activities they do, the sector they are in and the ownership they have.
+We examine how businesses are Still with Unit 1, students will explore ways in which businesses respond to external changes and the necessity for a business to plan.
 Unit 4 is portfolio work.
-In this unit, students will learn the purpose, methods and importance of communication in business and the appropriateness of different forms of Students will develon Students will also learn about the legal constraints, ethical and security issues that affect how businesses store, share and use information.
+In this unit, students will learn the purpose, methods and importance of communication in business and the appropriateness of different forms of Students will develon I Students will also learn about the legal constraints, ethical and security issues that affect how businesses store, share and use information.
 This new unit (2) will cover the skills and understanding needed to work effectively within a business environment.
-The skills and understanding organised and the financial aspects of running a business. communication for different situations. students will develop through this unit are critical to the success of any business and are highly valued in the business world; they are vital regardless of the role held within an Content mapping Types of businesses and their objectives.
+The skills and understanding organised and the financial aspects of running a business. communication for different situations. students will develop through this unit are critical to the success of any business and are highly valued in the business world; they are vital regardless of the role held within an organisation.
+Content mapping Types of businesses and their objectives.
 How the functional areas of businesses work together to support the activities of the business.
 The effect of different organisational structures on how businesses operate Using financial information to check the financial health of businesses.
 The relationship between businesses and stakeholders External influences and constraints on businesses and how businesses could respond.
 Why businesses plan.
 Assessing the performance of businesses to inform future business activities.
 Who customers are and their importance to businesses.
 Communicating with customers.
 Establishing a rapport with customers through non-verbal and verbal communication skills.
 Conveying messages for business purposes.
 The constraints and issues which affect the sharing, storing and use of information for business communications.
 Looking at employee confidentiality when handling personal information or classified information on clients.
 Protocols to be followed when working in business.
 Factors that influence the arrangement of business meetings.